 Moving on to some of the problems that the braking tests revealed.
 First was the issue of the default cruise control.
 Why the manufacturer preset the machine in this way is unclear but in order to get out of cruise control you need to hit the electronic brake first then squeeze the handle brake.
 This was overly and unnecessarily complicated.
 We recommend turning the cruise control off until you become familiar with the two-part braking system.
 Additionally, the brake light on the machine is only activated when using the electric brake.

 As a final concern, we noticed that our brake test had flattened out portions of the rear wheel causing a consistent bumpy ride while cruising.
 Admittedly, we are hard on these machines in our tests.
-Yet, this is the only model here reviewed that showed this kind of ware following the brake tests.
+Yet, this can happen if you brake exceptionally hard repeatedly the way we did while testing.

 The steering column locking system also poses some safety concerns in our minds.
 The manufacturer boasts a one-step fold design and, in our opinion, the time savings aren't worth the loss of peace of mind thinking about the machine folding up on you while riding.
 Most models have a redundant "safety latch" that visually displays that the steering column is secure.
 That said, we did not experience any failures in this Hiboy's folding system.